icy/docker/supervisor/README.md

 Sometimes, that's good enough.
 Sometimes, you get a head-ache with process mangling ([MAKE SURE YOU READ THIS][1]).

-So we will run a container that run multiple processed inside...
+So we will run a container that run multiple processed inside.

+The container will have `cron` and `exim4` daemon disabled by default.

 ## Environments